justinchoi001/liferay-learn-0/commerce/installation-and-upgrades/upgrades-and-updates/maintenance-versions/README.md

 # Maintenance Versions

 Periodically, Liferay will release updates (maintenance versions) to Liferay Commerce for both open source and enterprise subscribers.
 These updates contain bug fixes and resolves any security issues.
-Applying a new maintenance version is very similar to upgrading to a newer version of Liferay Commerce.
+Updating to a new maintenance version is very similar to upgrading to a new major version of Liferay Commerce.

-To apply the latest update:
+To update to a new maintenance version:

 ## Download and Deploy